bp-ventures/lightecho-stellar-oracle/README.md

 Lightecho Oracle - Oracle smart contract for Soroban

+**Due to the latest breaking changes to Soroban network, many features are broken at this moment.
+We're actively working on fixing the issues and make our code work with the latest Soroban updates**.

 This repository contains:
 - Oracle contract implementation for the Soroban Smart Contracts platform
   - [Contract source code](./oracle-onchain/v2/contract)